-(SMART) Action Description Responsible Services Due Date Review Date We will establish an Anti- Poverty Task Force to provide leadership and co- ordination around poverty related matters CPWG Dec 2022 Dec 2022 We will establish a website to provide one stop shop for parental advice encompassing mental health and wellbeing TRIC March 2023 March 2023 We will increase support available to children and young people experiencing wellbeing challenges March 2023 March 2023 We will raise attainment and achievement for all and close the attainment gap through our Raising Attainment Strategy ECS Ongoing March 2023 Work with partners to support recovery, through implementation of evidence-based approaches to target literacy, numeracy and health and wellbeing outcomes.
-ECS Ongoing March 2023

-Ensure that there is a coherent, universal, and targeted approach to the "Young Person's Guarantee" in partnership with all stakeholders.
+(SMART) Action Description Responsible Services Due Date Review Date We will establish a website to provide one stop shop for parental advice encompassing mental health and wellbeing TRIC March 2023 March 2023 We will increase support available to children and young people experiencing wellbeing challenges March 2023 March 2023 We will raise attainment and achievement for all and close the attainment gap through our Raising Attainment Strategy ECS Ongoing March 2023 Work with partners to support recovery, through implementation of evidence- based approaches to target literacy, numeracy and health and wellbeing outcomes.
+ECS Ongoing March 2023 Ensure that there is a coherent, universal, and targeted approach to the "Young Person's Guarantee" in partnership with all stakeholders.
 SEI Develop and implement a Perth and Kinross action plan to deliver the new Tayside Emotional and Mental Wellbeing Strategy Connected Tayside and launch the Perth and Kinross local mental health pathway.
-Work with partners to support implementation of the Community Mental Health fund.
-ECS Extend Free School meal provision to all Primary pupils pending additional SG support.
+ECS Work with partners to support implementation of the Community Mental Health fund.
 ECS

+Extend Free School meal provision to all Primary pupils pending additional SG ECS support.

-Appendix 3 - Child Poverty Strategy
+Appendix 1 - Child Poverty Strategy